aesiniath/publish/doc/Docker.markdown

 requires hundreds of packages to be installed.
 If you want to install the packages yourself on your computer you can freely do so.

-To help people get started we supply a built-in preamble; it still depends on some 216 LaTeX packages, though.
+To help people get started we supply an optional, builtin preamble; it still depends on some 216 LaTeX packages, though.
 The process of working through trying to render a document and one-by-one hunting down the packages you need to install can be tedious.

-So to compliment the built-in preamble we supply a prebuilt Docker image with these packages already installed.
-You can instruct _render_ to run the LaTeX processor in there, rather than on your own system, by specifying the `--docker`
+So to compliment the builtin preamble we supply a prebuilt Docker image with these packages already installed.
+You can instruct _render_ to run the LaTeX processor in there, rather than on your own system, by specifying the `--docker` option:
-option:

 ```shell
 $ render --builtin-preamble --docker=oprdyn/publish-builtin:latest Trees.book